therapywarsaw

 Couples Therapy

-Couples therapy focuses on the relationship itself: how partners speak, respond, misunderstand, and try to reach one another.
-It offers a setting in which interaction patterns, emotional currents, and shared history can be brought into view and thought about with a psychotherapist—as parts of the relationship as a whole.
+Couples therapy focuses on the relationship itself—how partners speak, respond, misunderstand, and try to reach one another.
+It offers a context to examine—together with a psychotherapist—interaction patterns, communication styles, emotional currents, and shared history as parts of a whole.

 Understanding the Relationship

 The purpose is not to produce quick agreement or decide who is right.
-Therapy helps make sense of the forces shaping the relationship as a whole—habits of communication, old sensitivities, competing needs, and the histories each partner brings into the room.
+Therapy aims at making sense of the forces that shape the relationship as a whole—habits of communication, old sensitivities, competing needs, and the histories each partner brings into the room.

 The Process

-Sessions involve sustained attention to how partners interact, communicate, and affect each other emotionally.
-Conflicts are approached as moments that may carry information about underlying needs or sensitivities.
-The therapist helps slow the conversation down, notice patterns, name what is happening between partners, and keep difficult moments thinkable.
+Sessions involve sustained attention to how partners interact and affect each other emotionally.
+Conflicts are approached as phenomena holding information about underlying needs.
+The therapist helps slow the conversation down, name what is happening between partners, and keep difficult moments thinkable.
 The aim is not to take sides, but to make the relationship, and what happens between the partners, more understandable to both people.

 Common Areas of Focus